How To Determine Consulting Fees

 Competition

-The competitive landscape and your physical location are the final components that will influence your consulting fees.
-While you don’t need to mirror your competition’s prices, it’s important to weigh in how much others are charging to remain competitive.
-Your general location will also play a part in your pricing — consultants living in London, for example, can often charge higher consulting fees.
+The competitive landscape and your physical location will influence your consulting fees.
+While you don’t need to mirror your competition’s prices, it’s important to weigh up how much others are charging to remain competitive.
+Your general location will also play a part in your pricing – consultants operating in London, for example, can often charge higher consulting fees than those in smaller cities or rural locations (where demand from large companies is lower).

 What kind of fee structure should I use?

-While you may want to use the same fee structure across all clients, you don’t have too.
+You don’t have to use the same fee structure for all your clients.
 The goals of a fee structure are to make sure that you are compensated fairly for your work and that your clients feel comfortable paying you for that work, so it’s okay to adjust structures based on client or by project.
 Just make sure that you are clear about your fees before beginning any work.

 How do I determine my consultancy fees?